kpiatti/portfolioSite/content/en/post/customer_purchasing_analysis.md

 *Notes*

 * The tree from ```plot_tree()``` was too crowded, so I used the graphviz pkg instead.
+The dtreeviz pkg produces good looking trees  (see [this github post](https://github.com/parrt/dtreeviz).
-* Each node of the tree tells us the *feature-value* the model selected for splitting the data during each iteration (e.g. first split at amount <= to 499.95).
+* Each node/leaf of the tree tells us (from top to bottom):
+  - The *feature/variable* and *value* (e.g. *age <= 27.5) that was selected for splitting the data.
-* Each node/leaf also tells us the *gini co-efficient* for that node.
-Gini is a measure of impurity—lower values are better.
+  - The *gini co-efficient* is the measure of impurity—lower values are better.
+Can use
-  * If a partition has all and only observations within a single region, the gini will be 0.
-* samples = tells us how many observations from the data set are in that partition, so as we move down a branch from top to bottom the sample = number should be getting smaller and smaller as the model partitions the data into smaller and smaller sections.
-* the value = line tells us how many observations are in each partition at that node/leaf. (e.g. in the age<= 55.5 node we find out that there are 4091 obs. in region 1, 0 in region 2, 3676 in region 3, and 2047 in region 4).
+  - The *samples* is the number of observations in the partition.
+As we move down a branch the sample should get smaller.
+  - The *value* is a list/array of numbers indicating how many samples are in each class (of the target variable).
+The sum of values should = number of samples in that node.
-* class = is telling us the what region the model is predicting (at that point in the tree) for all the observations in that partition...i'm not sure this make sense, review later.
+  - The *class* indicates the class the model is predicting (at that point in the tree) for all the observations in that partition (check).
-* decision trees can also be plotted using the dtreeviz pkg—these are the best looking.
-For more info see [this github post](https://github.com/parrt/dtreeviz).

-### Parameter Experimentation
+### Hyper-Parameter Experimentation
-- gini vs. entropy
+- Gini vs. Entropy
-- tree depth: max depth 1, 4
+- Tree Depth: max depth 1, 4

 <!--
 #### gini → entropy